Scatterer Recognition for Multi-Modal Intelligent Vehicular Channel Modeling via Synesthesia of Machines: Multi-Modal Intelligent Vehicular Channel Modeling

 As time evolves and physical environment changes, there are different LiDAR point clouds at different time instants.
 Through the scatterer recognition from LiDAR point clouds and the capturing of tight interplay between physical environment and electromagnetic space, scatterers change with LiDAR point clouds.
 As a result, environment-channel non-stationarity in the time domain is mimicked.
 Furthermore, LiDAR point clouds in physical environment at adjacent time instants are similar.
 In this case, recognized scatterers from LiDAR point clouds are also similar at adjacent time instants, thus capturing environment-channel consistency in the time domain.
 To further model environment-channel non-stationarity and consistency in the frequency domain, a frequency-dependent factor $\left(\frac{f}{f_{c}}\right)^{\chi}$ is introduced to the time-varying transfer function (TVTF).
-The TVTF can be obtained by utilizing the Fourier transform to CIR, which is derived based on the scatterer recognition from LiDAR point clouds with accurate number and position parameters, in respect of delay.
-Therefore, through the scatterer recognition from LiDAR point clouds, environment-channel non-stationarity and consistency can be accurately captured, thus achieving high-precision environment-embedded vehicular channel modeling.
+The TVTF is obtained by utilizing the Fourier transform to CIR, which is derived based on the scatterer recognition from LiDAR point clouds with accurate number and position parameters, in respect of delay.

+By intelligently processing multi-modal information from communication and LiDAR devices, the scatterer recognition from LiDAR point clouds is achieved based on the explored mapping relationship.
+In this case, environment-channel non-stationarity and consistency can be captured, thus achieving high-precision multi-modal intelligent vehicular channel modeling.